InfoSecXplorer/Android-Hacking/README.md

 ## Part 2: Advanced Android Hacking - Embedding Payloads into Original APKs | Malware Analysis Tool

 In this exciting episode of InfoSecXplorer, we dive deeper into the world of ethical hacking and cybersecurity.
 We'll guide you through the intricate process of embedding a payload into an original Android application (APK) to gain remote access, all while keeping your activities secure and undetectable.
-Plus, we introduce you to NGROK, a powerful tool that allows you to expose your local web server to the internet securely.
+Plus, we introduce you to Telebit, a powerful tool that allows you to expose your local TCP/IP to the internet securely.

 📺 **Watch Part 2**: https://youtu.be/q9PxfyMpr3s